Geberit

-Geberit (/gsw/) is a Swiss multinational group specialized in manufacturing and supplying sanitary parts and related systems.
+Geberit is a Swiss multinational group specialized in manufacturing and supplying sanitary parts and related systems.
 It is a leader in its field in Europe with a global presence through its subsidiaries.

 History

 The beginnings

 In 1874, Caspar Melchior Gebert started a plumbing business in Rapperswil (SG), Switzerland.
 In 1905, he began to manufacture parts.
 His toilet tank, the Phoenix, made of lead-coated wood and with lead fittings (particularly a flushing mechanism, the first of its kind), was revolutionary and a great success.
 When Gebert died in 1909 his sons Albert and Leo took over the business.
 In the following years, the company expanded within Switzerland as well as to neighboring countries, and added new products (pipes, taps and valves).
 In the 1930s, the company was a pioneer of plastic parts in the sanitary industry.

 The Second World War set back the company, but it soon recovered and, in 1952, introduced the first all-plastic toilet tank made of polyethylene.